Vollcode/CV/README.md

 Recruiter, mediator, psychologist, indiscriminate gamer and junior developer would be the first things that to come up to my mind when describing myself.
 With coding I have found the perfect way to blend  my passions.
 I look forward to meeting a team where I can grow while challenging me intellectually.

-I am very eager to learn new technologies, I believe a person should never stagnate in any aspect of their life.
-Each new language or framework could easily be the next big thing, and I wish to know that technology inside and out when that happens.
+Every new technology could easily be the next big thing, and I wish to know them inside and out before that happens.
+I am very eager to learn new tools to work with and I believe a person should never stagnate in any aspect of their life.
+Thus I've decided to reinvent myself through a career in software development, where I can acquire new proficiencies every single day while creating amazing programs.

 ## <a name="skills">Some virtues I've acquired</a>